iToolsBT vs GFaker vs QPin: Hardware GPS Spoofer Showdown 2026

 • It has active development (iOS compatibility updates)

-• The $150 price is fair and transparent
+• The $150 price is transparent and much lower than current official GFaker pricing

 • The built-in cooldown timer prevents Pokémon GO mistakes